de6f/Evolutionary-Keygenning/README.md

 A toy example for smart input generation (in this case keygenning) using genetic algorithm and control flow graph information.

 # Main idea
-This software is based on [1,2] and BlackHat presentations which proposes a model for evolutionary fuzzing.
+This software is based on [1,2] and BlackHat presentations, which proposes a model for evolutionary fuzzing.

 # Usage

-You need clang++ for control-flow graph extraction but, you can compile main `cr4ckm3` executable with g++ or most of the other compilers.
+It would be best if you had clang++ for control-flow graph extraction but, you can compile the main `cr4ckm3` executable with g++ or most of the other compilers.

 ```
 make